MicrosoftDocs/azure-devops-yaml-schema/content/steps-task.md

 ### Common task properties

 All tasks support a set of common properties in addition to `name` and `inputs`.
+For a list of common task properties, see the preceding [Properties](#properties) section.
 For more information on configuring these properties, see [Task control options](/azure/devops/pipelines/process/tasks#task-control-options) and [Task environment variables](/azure/devops/pipelines/process/tasks#environment-variables).

 Learn more about [conditions](/azure/devops/pipelines/process/conditions), [timeouts](/azure/devops/pipelines/process/phases#timeouts), and [step targets](/azure/devops/pipelines/process/tasks#step-target).